- Ghanaians are conservative people and visitors should respect local customs, traditional courtesies and dress codes such as the following.

 - Beachwear should be confined to the beaches.

 - Avoid receiving or giving things, pointing, waving and gesticulating with the left hand.
+Always use your right hand to give and receive items, and to eat.

 - Visitors to remote villages or shrines should visit the local elder or priest and take a small gift such as a bottle of local schnapps.